mrpeerat/mReFinED/README.md

 # Overview
-We propose mReFinED, the first end-to-end MEL model. mReFinED supports 9 languages: AR, EN, ES, DE, FA, JA, TA, TR, and TH.
+We propose mReFinED, the first end-to-end MEL model. mReFinED supports 9 languages: AR, EN, ES, DE, FA, JA, TA, and TR.
 Our experimental results in the research paper demonstrated that mReFinED outperformed the best existing work in the end-to-end MEL task while being 44 times faster compared to existing state-of-the-art (mGENRE).

 # mReFinED's Paper
 The mReFinED model architecture is described in the paper below (https://aclanthology.org/2023.findings-emnlp.1007):